aosp-devs/aosp-devs.org/newsletter/2025-august.md

 Welcome to the eighth aosp-devs newsletter, keeping you up to date with things happening in the AOSP developer community.

-And … again two days too late.
+And … again three days too late.
 Who would have thought that?

 ## Upcoming changes by Google for Application sideloading